JaydenTeoh/CMU-15213-notes/Lecture 01 - Course Overview.md

 ### _#5 Computers do more than execute programs_
 - They need to get data in and out
-- They communivate with each other over networks
+- They communicate with each other over networks